 Assembly: PresentationCore (in PresentationCore.dll)

 This method is typically not called by your application code.
 It is exposed so that derived element classes can make further checks on their own possibly invalid layout state.
 Classes could also attempt optimizations to minimize the processing time for a layout pass based on size changes to child elements.
-An example derived element class that implements is the Grid control.Notes to Inheritors
+An example derived element class that implements Grid control.is the

-The method has the default implementation of calling InvalidateMeasure on itself.
-A typical implementation would be: do whatever optimization your own element supports, and then typically call base from at least one of the code branches (the one that indicated "dirty" state per your own measure caching logic).
+The InvalidateMeasure on itself.
+A typical implementation would be: do whatever optimization your own element supports, and then typically call base from at least one of the code branches (the one that indicated "dirty" state per your own measure caching logic).method has the default implementation of calling

 This method is only called in the layout processing if it was the child itself that originated the size changes.
 Otherwise, if the parent element initiates the Measure pass, according to the layout system rules, the parent is recalculating layout already.
 The layout system processes layout in the order of child-to-parent, so no return to parent element sizing from the child element layout calls is necessary.